-Kimmeridge Bay is famous for its geology, diving, windsurfing and fossil hunting.
+Kimmeridge Bay is famous for its geology, diving and windsurfing.
 At the Bay there is a Marine Centre open to the public which is run by the Dorset Wildlife Trust.
-There are Sandy Beaches at Studland and Durdle Door.
-Running along the Coast from Swanage to Weymouth is the well-walked Coastal Path.
-The Etches Collection, a £4 million fossil museum has been opened in the village of Kimmeridge opposite the thriving village Cafe.
+There are sandy beaches at Studland and Durdle Door.
+Running along the coast from Swanage to Weymouth is the well-walked Coastal Path.
+The Etches Collection, a £4 million fossil museum has been opened in the village of Kimmeridge opposite the thriving village Restaurant.

 Consider the local community